Source Mixing and Separation Robust Audio Steganography: Proposed method

-To improve the robustness against noise, we introduce three types of data augmentation during step 5 to improve the robustness of the model. (i) \textit{Channel masking}: We randomly mask half the length of the carrier signal from one of the channels (we used stereo audio in our experiment). (ii) \textit{Additive Noise}: We add white Gaussian noise with $\sigma=0.001$. (iii) \textit{Random EQ}: A low-pass filter with a random cutoff frequency from 15 to 20 kHz is applied to half of the samples in the batch.
+\mysubsection{Increasing robustness} To improve the robustness against noise, we use three types of data augmentation during step 5 to improve the robustness of the model. (i) \textit{Channel masking}: We randomly mask half the length of the carrier signal from one of the channels (we use stereo audio in our experiment). (ii) \textit{Additive Noise}: We add Gaussian noise with $\sigma=0.001$. (iii) \textit{Random EQ}: A low-pass filter with a random cutoff frequency (15$\sim$20 kHz) is applied to half of the samples in the batch.